Frequently (and not so frequently) Asked Questions

 Why do raspberries have little hairs on them?
 They are the remnants of the pistils, the female portion of the flower.
 They may help protect the fruit from insect damage.
 On some varieties these little hairs are more noticable than on others, and they are virtually nonexistent on blackberries.

 Can I grow raspberries and blackberries in my garden?
 Yes, almost everywhere in North America, though not all kinds in all places.
 In general, raspberries require a cooler climate and blackberries a warmer one.
 Check with your local Extension office or other local experts for recommendations.
+See the home garden resources on our website.
+You may want to join our "Growing Raspberries and Blackberries" Facebook group.

 How can I get berry stains out of clothing?
 Try this: As soon as possible after the clothes are stained, and before washing, stretch the garment over the top of a large bowl or other container.
 Heat a kettle of water to boiling, then carefully and slowly pour the boiling water from a height of 2 to 3 feet over the stained places.
 Do not use this technique on clothing that is delicate or not color-fast.